SOCI 325: Sociology of Science

 • Choose one secretary who will take notes and summarize the group’s responses for submission.

-• Type your responses directly in the document in Teams—there is no need to submit the document.
+• Type your responses directly in the document and submit one document per group

 Notes: